awsdocs/aws-cloudtrail-user-guide/doc_source/cloudwatch-alarms-for-cloudtrail.md

 **Prerequisites**
 Before you can use the examples in this topic, you must:
 + Create a trail with the console or CLI\.
 + Create a log group\.
 + Specify or create an IAM role that grants CloudTrail the permissions to create a CloudWatch Logs log stream in the log group that you specify and to deliver CloudTrail events to that log stream\.
 The default `CloudTrail_CloudWatchLogs_Role` does this for you\.

 For more information, see [Sending Events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.

 **Create a metric filter and create an alarm**
 To create an alarm, you must first create a metric filter and then configure an alarm based on the filter\.
 The procedures are shown for all examples\.
-For more information about syntax for metric filters and patterns for CloudTrail log events, see the JSON\-related sections of [Filter and Pattern Syntax](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html) in the *Amazon CloudWatch Logs User Guide*\.
+For more information about syntax for metric filters and patterns for CloudTrail log events, see the JSON\-related sections of [Filter and Pattern Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html) in the *Amazon CloudWatch Logs User Guide*\.

 **Note**
 Instead of manually creating the following metric filters and alarms examples, you can use an AWS CloudFormation template to create them all at once\.
 For more information, see [Creating CloudWatch Alarms with an AWS CloudFormation Template](use-cloudformation-template-to-create-cloudwatch-alarms.md)\.

+**Topics**
 + [Example: Amazon S3 Bucket Activity](#cloudwatch-alarms-for-cloudtrail-s3-bucket-activity)
 + [Example: Security Group Configuration Changes](#cloudwatch-alarms-for-cloudtrail-security-group)
 + [Example: Network Access Control List \(ACL\) Changes](#cloudwatch-alarms-for-cloudtrail-network-acl)